JvanEst/discord-csgo-server-player-counter/README.md

 config.botName = "Name of the Bot";
 config.botAvatar = "Image URL of the avatar";

+config.defaultSummonCommand = 'players'; // Default command to listen for combined with the global prefix. (i.e. prefix+summonCommand).
+Only works if `allowSummonCommand` is enabled for that server

 config.servers = [
     {
         id: 1,                              // Unique ID for this server, can be anything